 Research interests: Literature and war, theories of disinformation, intelligence fiction, public diplomacy

 Biography: Alfredo Cumerma is a Gilman Research Fellow completing his Ph.D. in the Department of Romance Languages and Literatures.
-As part of the new wave of emerging humanist professionals, Cumerma’s trajectory is crossed between the traditional cultural focus of the humanities and the world of international affairs.
+As part of the new wave of humanist professionals, Alfredo’s trajectory is crossed between the traditional cultural focus of the humanities and the world of international affairs.
 He has served in a variety of roles through internships in his target sector.
 As a content writer for Borgen Magazine and Blog, Alfredo published 19 articles covering global poverty and U.S. foreign aid.
 He then worked as a research analyst for the Latin America and Caribbean Program (LACP) at The Carter Center for Peace, managing social media and tracking the democratic crises in Nicaragua and Venezuela.
-Prior to his arrival at Hopkins, he completed master’s degrees at both the University of Pennsylvania and Aix-Marseille Université.
+He was most recently appointed legislative aide to Delegate Ana Sol Gutierrez in the Maryland House of Delegates, and has served as a communications assistant for the National Endowment for the Humanities.

 Research: Cumerma’s academic research examines the works of Latin American intellectuals: how they write about the state, why they write about the state, and how American foreign policy has helped shape that human expression.
 In particular, he considers the fiction of former Cuban war correspondent Norberto Fuentes, who was involved in high state circles with the Castro brothers, and had intimate knowledge of the workings of Cuban intelligence during the Cold War.
 Cumerma’s perspective applies broad humanistic techniques to measure the impact that an author like Fuentes can have over time on nation-branding at the cultural level.
 Consequently, his work is of interest to practitioners of cultural diplomacy who seek to expand the transparency of their programs through an increased sense of restorative justice.